aminix/get-capture/README.md

-Get-Capture offers you a simple way to capture screenshots on your browser and edit them .
+Get-Capture offers you a simple way to capture screenshots on your Chrome browser and edit them .
+To install it go to https://chrome.google.com/webstore/detail/get-capture/ofofpdbbakldpebkkfhpoelochcpmgga and add it to your extensions
+.
 You have different options for capturing:
 - Select area (Alt+X): you can select the part of the window you want and when you are done, open the editor to play with it.